VulcanJS/vulcan-docs/source/internationalization.md

 registerLocale({
   id: 'en', // will be used as a general identifier and URL slug
-  aliases: ['en_US', 'en_UK'], // other strings that should be matched
+  aliases: ['en_US', 'en_UK'], // other strings that should be matched [TODO]
-  label: '🇺🇸', // an optional label used in forms, etc.
+  label: 'English', // an optional label used in forms, etc.
-  domains: ['http://localhost:3000', 'http://en.zenshome.jp'], // domain aliases that should use the locale });
+  domains: ['http://localhost:3000', 'http://en.zenshome.jp'], // domain aliases that should use the locale [TODO] });
 ```